 The implementation of El-Dabaa NPP (Nuclear Power Plant) Project will bring to success many years of Egyptian effort to introduce nuclear power in Egypt.
 The plans for the construction of El-Dabaa NPP date back to the late 1970s with the start of the site selection process.

 El-Dabaa NPP Project envisages the construction of four 1200 MWe Pressurized Water Reactor (PWR) units each using the Russian VVER-1200 (AES-2006) design at El-Dabaa site.
 Pressurized Water Reactors (PWR), selected for El-Dabaa NPP, are the most common reactor type worldwide.

-The El-Dabaa Site is located along the Northern West Coast of Egypt on the Mediterranean Sea.
-The Project Owner for the El-Dabaa NPP Project is the Nuclear Power Plants Authority (NPPA) of Egypt and the Main Contractors are ROSATOM subsidiary companies, which will provide Engineering, Procurement and Construction (EPC) services, nuclear fuel supply, operation support and maintenance, and spent nuclear fuel treatment.
+The Project Owner and the Operator for El-Dabaa NPP Project is the Nuclear Power Plants Authority (NPPA) of Egypt and the Main Contractors are entities from the ROSATOM group, which will provide Engineering, Procurement and Construction (EPC) services, nuclear fuel supply, operation support and maintenance, and spent nuclear fuel treatment.